Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: DISCUSSION

-The mean field model considers a nucleus as consists of neutrons and protons moving independently in a mean filed.
-The question about consistency of the W-S potential used as a single particle potential with experimental data on nuclear charge and matter distributions was discussed in a number of articles, for example \cite{2,7,8,9}.
-There was shown that theoretical charge distribution calculated with using the sum of squared single particle wave functions produced by the W-S potential with a radius close to the standard one is in agreement with experimental charge density distribution for the nuclei with large deviation of $A$.
+The question about consistency of the W-S potential used as a single particle potential with experimental radii in the point of view of charge distribution resulting from adding all protons distributions in the nucleus was discussed in a number of articles, for example \cite{2,7,8,9}.
+There was shown that a theoretical charge distribution calculated with using the sum of squared single particle wave functions produced by the W-S potential with a radius close to the standard one is in agreement with experimental charge density distribution for the nuclei with large deviation of $A$.
 But the sizes of internal shells are not known, so the fitting experimental radius can be done by varying sizes of internal shells.
-Besides, as it is already shown in section II experimental radius alone can't be a sensitive criterion for checking validity of the last proton rms radii calculated at the parameters.
+Besides, as it is already shown in section II experimental radius alone can not be a sensitive criterion for checking validity of the last proton rms radii calculated at the parameters.
+In spite of the fact that the proton rms radii for the nuclei with $Z>26$ considerably deviate from the $R_p$ the nuclear radii $R^{(A,Z)}$ (18) with using $<r_p^2>^{1/2}$ (recalculated for the cms of the residual nucleus with mass number $A-1$ (12)) instead of $R_p$ are consistent with $R_{exp}$, see FIG.\ref{fig1}.
+That is because the relative weight of the last proton decreases with $Z$.
+This is another evidence that the experimental nuclear radius alone can not be used as a sensitive test for validity of the last proton potential parameters without an additional criterion like $R_p$.